Careers & Outcomes

 Within the field of political science, you might focus on courses in state and local government, public administration, party politics, comparative government, and international politics.

 The job market in journalism is very competitive.
 Within the profession of journalism, however, there continues to be considerable opportunity for movement and for rapid career advancement once you are placed.
-Practical experience can include writing for a college newspaper or interning at a local radio station or newspaper.
+Practical experience can include writing for a college or university newspaper or interning at a local radio station or newspaper.

 A large number of political science graduates have found employment in the business sector of the economy, with careers in marketing, personnel, advertising, and public relations.
 Others have obtained management training positions with public and private corporations.